arkq/bluez-alsa/doc/bluealsa-cli.1.rst

 "org.bluealsa.Manager1" and "org.bluealsa.PCM1" interfaces and thus allows introspection and some control of BlueALSA PCMs while they are running.

-The *PCM_PATH* command argument, where required, must be a BlueALSA PCM D-Bus path.

 OPTIONS
 =======

 -h, --help
     Output a usage message.
+When used before the *COMMAND* prints a list of options and commands.
+When used as a *COMMAND* *ARG* prints help specific to that *COMMAND*

 -V, --version
     Output the version number.